Mountain Home, Arkansas: Founding and early days

-The Courthouse
+The courthouse

 When Baxter County was incorporated on March 24, 1873, Mountain Home was named as the county seat.
 Court was held in a local store and prisoners were held in the homes of respected citizens until a proper courthouse could be built.
 A former boardinghouse was purchased for the purpose, but was deemed unfit for county business during the renovation process, so a new wood-frame building was built on a donated lot in the middle of the town square.
 This building burned to the ground in the 1890s and was replaced with a stone courthouse.
 It was suspected that an arsonist set fire to the building due to the location of the start of the fire and the timing.
 In just a few days, the fireproof safe would have been completed and all county records, including indictments, would have been protected from fire.
-In 1912, a local town, Cotter, was booming while growth in Mountain Home had slowed, and there was talk of moving the County Seat to the riverfront town.
-Mountain Home added a third floor to their existing court house due to an Arkansas law that prevented county seats from being moved away from a three-story building.
+In 1912, a local town, Cotter, was booming while growth in Mountain Home had slowed, and there was talk of moving the county seat to the riverfront town.
+Mountain Home added a third floor to their existing court house due to an Arkansas law that required the courthouse to be a three-story building.
 The current court house was completed in 1943 and is still in use today.